by Terry & Doris Michaud

 You'll also want to allow time to shop at Pooh Corner, for this delightful shop is crammed to the ceiling with Pooh memorabilia and merchandise of every kind imaginable, including a number of items only available at the store or through their mail-order catalogue.

 Pooh Corner in

-The shop is located right on High Street and easy to find.
+The shop is located right on the High Street and easy to find.
 From there it is a short drive of a mile or two to the parking area for the walk to the bridge.
-The famous 100 acre wood is actually Ashdown Forest, which covers some 6,400 acres.
+The famous 100-acre wood is actually Ashdown Forest, which covers some 6,400 acres.

 The original Milne home is in private hands and is not marked in any way, as visitors are discouraged.
 But all of us dedicated Pooh fans know that Pooh, Eeyore, Piglet, Kanga and Roo and all of the other characters are still there in the woods, alive if only in our hearts.